How to Clear System Data on Mac Safely?

 Method 2: Remove Old Time Machine Local Snapshots

-Time machine are the built-in backup system on macOS.
+Time Machine is the built-in backup system on macOS.
 It automatically saves copies of the files.
 If there are any old Time Machine local files, then ensure to delete the file copies.

 Open Terminal and run: